axoflow/axosyslog-core-docs/content/docs/chapter-log-statistics/log-statistics-description/_index.md

     ```

-    To avoid performance issues or even overloading {{% productparam "abbrev" %}}, you might want to limit the number of registered dynamic counters in the message statistics.
+    To avoid performance issues or even overloading {{% param "product.abbrev" %}}, you might want to limit the number of registered dynamic counters in the message statistics.
 To do this, configure the [stats-max-dynamics()]({{< relref "/docs/chapter-global-options/reference-options/_index.md" >}}) global option.

   - `o` - This object was once active, but stopped receiving messages.
 (For example, a dynamic object may disappear and become orphan.)

     {{% alert title="Note" color="info" %}}

-    The {{% productparam "abbrev" %}} application stores the statistics of the objects when {{% productparam "abbrev" %}} is reloaded.
-However, if the configuration of {{% productparam "abbrev" %}} was changed since the last reload, the statistics of orphaned objects are deleted.
+    The {{% param "product.abbrev" %}} application stores the statistics of the objects when {{% param "product.abbrev" %}} is reloaded.
+However, if the configuration of {{% param "product.abbrev" %}} was changed since the last reload, the statistics of orphaned objects are deleted.

     {{% /alert %}}

-The `connections` statistics counter displays the number of connections tracked by {{% productparam "abbrev" %}} for the selected source driver.
+The `connections` statistics counter displays the number of connections tracked by {{% param "product.abbrev" %}} for the selected source driver.

 ## Example: sample configuration and statistics output